Germanwings

 Germanwings GmbH was a German low-cost airline wholly owned by Lufthansa which operated under the Eurowings brand.
-It was based in Cologne with hubs at Cologne Bonn Airport, Stuttgart Airport, Hamburg Airport, Berlin Tegel Airport, Munich Airport and further bases at Hannover Airport and Dortmund Airport.
+It was based in Cologne with hubs at Cologne Bonn Airport, Stuttgart Airport, Hamburg Airport, Berlin Tegel Airport, and Munich Airport; and further bases at Hannover Airport and Dortmund Airport.

 Germanwings operated independently as Lufthansa's low-cost carrier until October 2015, when Lufthansa decided to fully transfer the brand identity of its low cost short haul-product to Eurowings.
-After 2016, Germanwings operated as a wet lease operator for its sister company Eurowings, with the Germanwings branding being phased out at this time.
-The IATA code "4U" continued to operate under the Eurowings brand until March 2018, when it was abandoned and replaced with the Eurowings designator EW.
-Germanwings was closed in April 2020 as part of a broad restructuring.
+After 2016, Germanwings operated as a wet lease operator for its sister company Eurowings, with the Germanwings branding being phased out.
+The IATA code 4U continued to operate under the Eurowings brand until March 2018, when it was abandoned and replaced with the Eurowings designator EW.
+Germanwings was closed and merged back into Eurowings in April 2020 as part of a broad restructuring during the COVID-19 pandemic.

 History

 Early years

 In 1997, Eurowings set up a low-cost department, which became a separate company under the name Germanwings on 27 October 2002.
 On 7 December 2005, the airline signed an agreement to purchase 18 Airbus A319-100 aircraft with a further 12 options, with deliveries scheduled from July 2006 until 2008.

-During winter 2004–2005, Germanwings leased two Boeing 717-200s from Aerolíneas de Baleares to test the aircraft type, but no order was made afterwards.
+During winter 2004–05, Germanwings leased two Boeing 717-200s from Aerolíneas de Baleares to test the aircraft type, but no purchase order was made afterwards.

 In 2008, initial plans were made to merge Germanwings, Eurowings and TUIfly into one airline to compete with Air Berlin and its subsidiary LTU in the German market and with easyJet and Ryanair on international routes.
-However, these plans never realized.
+However, these plans were never realized.
 Instead, Germanwings became a wholly owned subsidiary of Lufthansa on 1 January 2009.